EMDRIA Approved EMDR Therapist Training

 About the training

 The training consists of two 3-day weekends and 10 hours of consultation, which is all included in the cost.
-Times are 8:30 am to 5:00 pm on the Fridays and Saturdays and 8:30 am to 4:00 pm on the Sundays.
-There will be 10 hours of video/phone consultation provided between and after Parts 1 & 2.
+Times are usually 9:00 am to 5:30 pm on the Fridays and Saturdays and 9:00 am to 3:30 pm on the Sundays.
+The 10 hours of consultation are done in a group format, and are done online, in 5 two-hour regularly scheduled blocks.
+Go here for more information on how the groups are set up and organized.

 This training is designed to give you the depth of understanding, practical experience, and the confidence you will need to use EMDR effectively with your clients.
 Even after the first weekend, you will be encouraged to use it with appropriate clients and begin preparing the others who are not ready.